qubic-li/client/CustomRunner.md

 To use your own runner, set `customRunner` to `true`.

 ## Communication
-There are two Options how the Client communicates with the runner:

-1. Qubic/Qiner Protocol
-2. QLI Protocol

-Both work the same way.
+For the communication between the runner and the client you can use the standard Qubic/Qiner protocol:
 The `qli-Client` starts the worker process and observes it's `STDOUT`.
-This is used to start the worker to work for the right ID and display the current data.

 ## Qubic/Qiner Protocol
 With this, your custom runner just needs to behave like the official Qiner from Qubic. (https://github.com/Qubic-World/qubic-miner-cpu)